 Our 6 Step Solar Panel Installation Guide

-Solar companies provide free in-person assessments; these calculations are based on google rendered images and solar measuring software.
-Once you have decided on a company these measurements need to be verified.
+Solar companies provide free in-person assessments.
+These calculations are based on google rendered images and solar measuring software.

 Site Evaluation Duration and Process

-This data informs the design specialist of any needed adjustments to your array before creating your solar plans.
+This data informs the design specialist of any needed adjustments before creating the solar plans.
 Site evaluations normally take between 30-40 minutes.

 How You Can Help Expedite the Site Evaluation

-Once your site evaluation is on the schedule you can decide whether or not you would like to be there for it.
-We prefer that you are there for the evaluation, but you don’t need to be.
-On the day of your site survey, it will help if you keep pets indoors and the entrance to your backyard unlocked.
+Although we prefer that customers are there for the evaluation, they don’t need to be.
+Once the site evaluation is on the schedule the customer can decide whether or not they would like to be there for it.
+On the day of the site survey, it will help if pets are kept indoors, and the entrance to the backyard is unlocked.

 2. Acquiring City/Utility/HOA Approval